 At Blustery Day Design, we build custom print styles into every website we build for our clients.
 These are special rules (technically “print” media queries in our CSS files) that tell printers to ignore certain content and style other content differently.

 Print styles can make a significant difference in how the final printout looks and in how many pages are required.

 A before-and-after example

-In this example, you can see in the “before” image that 4 pieces of paper were required, lots of extra junk printed, and the text was sized smaller than ideal for easy reading.
-After our print styles, only 2 pieces of paper are needed, and the text is nice and legible.
+In this example from one of our clients, you can see in the “before” image that 4 pieces of paper were required, lots of extra junk printed, and the text was sized smaller than ideal for easy reading.
+After we modified and improved the print styles, only 2 pieces of paper are needed, and the text is nice and legible.